COFFEE: ELIXIR OF THE GODS

 Had Ponce de Leon simply realized Ethiopia had already given the world the closest thing the world had to the fountain of youth, he could have stayed home and chilled rather than running around the Americas like a jackass.

-- chlorogenic acid.
+- Secondly, chlorogenic acid.
 Chlorogenic acid is the Robin to caffeine’s Batman… if Robin were at all cool.
-It lowers blood pressure, reduces absorption of dietary carbohydrate, and improves subjective well being.
+Thirdly, It lowers blood pressure, reduces absorption of dietary carbohydrate, and improves subjective well-being.

 - caffeic acid.
 Caffeic acid boosts athletic performance, reduces the growth of cancer cells, reduces fatigue, and aids in the treatment of diseases ranging from HIV to herpes because it boosts immune function significantly.